seelebrn/MonoBehaviourStringExporter/README.md

 # MonoBehaviourStringExporter
 This is a plugin made to pull lines from Unity games.

 Code by Cadenza.
 If you reuse this, please credit me.
+But if you don't, I won't be mad.

 This code uses :